How can I add evidence, examples and explanation?

 – Remind the reader of the significance of supporting details

 – Practice identifying support-detail elements in authentic academic body paragraphs

 – Consider the balance of voice in body paragraphs

-In Lesson 1 of this short course on supporting details, we introduced the various essay elements which are useful in a body paragraph.
+In Chapter 1 of this short reader on supporting details, we introduced the various essay elements which are useful in a body paragraph.
 We then focussed specifically on those details, demonstrating how evidence, examples and explanation could be added to a topic-sentence main idea.
 Because these details are used to inform and persuade the reader of a particular viewpoint through the inclusion of source-based information, they are an integral aspect of successful academic writing.
-In this second lesson, we next look at paragraphs 2 and 4 from our example evaluative essay on global warming to see how the various supporting-detail elements can be effectively used.
+In this second chapter, we next look at paragraphs 2 and 4 from our example evaluative essay on global warming to see how the various supporting-detail elements can be effectively used.

 How many supporting details?

 Students often question their tutor about how many supporting details they should provide in a body paragraph, and while there’s no guaranteed formula here, the general answer is that there should be between one and three supporting details for each body-paragraph main idea – with two being the optimum number.
 In truth, what’s more important than counting how many supporting details you’ve included is carefully following the three pieces of guidance listed below:

 - Make sure that each supporting detail you provide includes a variety of elements, such as evidence, examples, explanations, implications, solutions and effects.